bibliomar/bibliomar-scrapper/README.md

 `EMAIL`: The email account from which Biblioterra will send it's password recovery emails.
 `EMAILPASS`: The email's password.
 `SITE_URL`: The url at which your frontend is deployed, this is only used in password recovery emails.

-### A bit of thanking

-I learned a great ton of Python from messing around in [Willmeyers](https://github.com/willmeyers) codebase, and it's funny to me how a guy that never once saw me was a bridge in my learning process.

-Thank you, the amazing people at LibraryGenesis, and the amazing people on my country, Brazil, who have had nothing but love to show for this project.
-I do hope it goes way beyond the scope it has now, because it's a project i've been wanting to make since my first days of reading on a screen.

-Developers aside, there are three people i couldn't thank enough, and are the reason this was made possible.

-**My son**
-How can something so small have this much impact on someone's life?
-You still don't know what you want, or when you want it, the only thing you do most of the day is sleep.
-But seeing you learn one thing a day, everyday, showing us the most beautiful smile on Earth, is what gives me the strength to go on.
-You will always be my treasure, and i hope that i can show what i was doing while you were sleeping on your first year soon.
-I love you.

-**My dearest friend**
-The most important person on this project, and yet, she didn't write a single line of code.
-If it wasn't for you, the first Bibliomar would be just a single search bar, that returns a table with almost no content, on a white screen.
-I hope you know that you are the most important woman in my life, and the place you have in my heart can't be taken by no one else.

-**My dad**
-I know that it's hard to trust a career like this in a third world country, but you've been doing it.
-I thank you very much for everything you have done, not only for me, but for your grandson as well.

 ## Caching Implementation